SEO Intermediate Updated 2026-03-22

 There’s no exact rule, but every page should receive at least 2-3 contextual internal links from related content.
 Hub pages and important money pages should have more.
 The goal is that every page is reachable within 3 clicks from your homepage.

-Want zero orphan pages and a fully connected content library? theStacc publishes 30 SEO-optimized articles to your site every month — each one internally linked to your existing content.
+Want zero orphan pages and a fully connected content library? theStacc publishes 30 SEO-optimized articles to your site every month.
+Each one internally linked to your existing content.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime